xpqz/claudews/docs/coderules.md

     - Review any skipped, xfailed and xpassed tests.
     - Fix any pytest warnings.
 - Maintain progress in docs/TODO-X.md files
-- Don't use /tmp and other locations outside the current repository
+- Don't use /tmp and other locations outside the current repository: use the tmp/ directory in the repository dir instead, provided for this purpose
-- If you create temporary scripts for debugging, remove them after use.
+- If you create temporary scripts for debugging, remove them after use, and ensure not committed to git

 ## GitHub Workflow